r-ainbowroad/2023-minimap/templates/mlp/integration.md

 ## Diplomatic contacts
 Please join our Discord server: https://discord.gg/bronyplace

 There is a diplomacy chat along with a forum for diplomats and allies.
-Ping the @Diplomat role - you should get the @Friend role as an ally and diplomatic contact.
+Ping the @Diplomatic Liaison role - you should get the @Representative role as an ally and diplomatic contact.

 ## Template processing queue
 Check [this GitHub project](https://github.com/orgs/r-ainbowroad/projects/4) for status